Sensor readings

 Download data sample

-• Template type document docx medium
+• Template type document docx simple

 • Carbone min. v4.24.0+